deliverists/get-paid/README.md

 ## todo

+ * get some OUTPUTs from the cf template - i.e. appsync app id - then you can chain the command: `aws appsync get-graphql-api --api-id zu62e235bzg45j4iw7bxhvytyq --region us-east-1` to the script to get the graphql endpoint

  * rename read-local-file to some sort of filesystem helper
  * create a shared package for read-local-file so we aren't importing between packages